Xilmi/Rotp-Fusion/DetailedChanges.md

 ## What's New

+25-05-22 (BR)
+- Fixed some Error message asking for the wrong file.

 25-05-21 (BR)
 - Fixed custom species tech cost bug, where setting cost below 100% made them free.
 - Fixed crash when fleets where sent to "Null Destination".